giuliodondi/kOS-Shuttle_OPS1/README.md

 <details>
 <summary><h2>Abort to orbit / Abort once-around (ATO/AOA)</h2></summary>

 Abort to orbit and Abort once-around use the same guidance and differ only in what you decide to do after MECO.
-The targeted orbit has an apoapsis just above the edge atmosphere and should only require 250 m/s of OMS propellant to circularise.
-Additionally, the orbital plane is not constrained so that guidance will not waste fule burning off-plane.
+The PEG targeted orbit has an apoapsis just above the edge atmosphere and should only require 250 m/s of OMS propellant to circularise.
+Additionally, the orbital plane is not constrained so that guidance will not waste any more fuel burning off-plane.
 Since you need OMS fuel to do orbital corrections, no OMS dump is performed for this abort.

-After MECO you have two options:
+The program will quit after MECO.
+Beyond this you have two options:
-- do an OMS burn to raise the orbit and continue your mission
+- the ATO case: do an OMS burn to raise the orbit and continue your mission
-- firstly do a combined circularization - plane change OMS burn to bring you closer to a landing site on the next pass.
+- the AOA case: firstly do a combined circularization - plane change OMS burn to bring you closer to a landing site on the next pass.
 Later on do a second OMS deorbit burn with the deorbit planner tool

-My fork of SpaceShuttleSystem and the **OPS3** entry script afford enough crossrange ability to cover all Abort Once Around trajectories.
+My fork of SpaceShuttleSystem with the **OPS3** entry script afford enough crossrange ability to cover all Abort Once Around trajectories.
 For AoA aborts out of KSC, you can return to KSC for inclinations up to ~45° .
 For higher inclinations, Northrup (White Sands) is your best choice.
 For Vandenberg launches, AoA back to Vandenberg is your only option